Chi-Iroh/Better-Guess-The-Language-Baltoslav.eu/README.md

 When no life is remaining, we're took back to the main page.

 ## Features
-- Table timeout : The words table automatically disappears after 1 second (not when we lose)
+- Table timeout : The words table automatically disappears after a certain time (default is 2 seconds, can be changed in settings)

 ## Features (planned)
 - Adding a way to customize the table timeout